-In response we created a temporary Review Team.
-The team consists of five Social Workers and two Team Managers with aligned business support and is overseen by one of the Locality Managers.
-The team undertook 268 reviews for individuals within the 12 East Renfrewshire care homes, including those placed by other authorities.
+In response we have created a temporary Review Team.
+The Team consists of five Social Workers and two Team Managers with aligned business support and is overseen by one of the Locality Managers.
+The team is undertaking 268 reviews for individuals within the 12 East Renfrewshire care homes, including those placed by other authorities.
+The aim is for the outstanding reviews to be completed by the end of June 2021.